LightTransfer: Your Long-Context LLM is Secretly a Hybrid Model with Effortless Adaptation: Experiments

 \textbf{Throughput of token generation.} To evaluate how these memory optimizations impact token-generation throughput, we conduct experiments with Mistral-7B on the Ruler benchmark under maximum batch-size configurations.
 Input sequence lengths of 4K, 8K, 16K, and 32K were tested while retaining 50\% of the standard attention layers.
 As shown in Table~\ref{tab:throughput}, \textsc{LightTransfer-Test} consistently achieves the highest throughput compared with other training-free test time inter-layer KV cache reduction methods.
 In contrast, SqueezeAttention, despite having the same compression ratio, fails to reduce peak memory usage during the prefilling phase, since it must complete prefilling for all layers before applying compression.
 This constraint limits the feasible batch size, restricting potential throughput.
 Meanwhile, MiniCache exhibits lower throughput due to its smaller compression ratio (i.e., removing KV caches in at most 25\% of layers).
 These findings underscore the effectiveness of \textsc{LightTransfer} in balancing memory usage and computational efficiency.

 \textbf{Effect of different layer replacement strategies.} As shown in Figure~\hyperref[fig:abl_strategy]{7 (a-d)}, we experiment with four different layer replacement strategies for integrating memory-efficient streaming attention into transformers, with consistent replacement counts (except Standard).
 The results shown in Figure~\ref{fig:abl_strategy} indicate noticeable reductions for Pyramid and Random strategies, suggesting that the predefined expectations about each layer’s function may not fully align with their actual roles.
 Moreover, the performance of our \textsc{LightTransfer} surpasses other strategies, suggesting that \textsc{LightTransfer} is effective in reducing memory usage while maintaining performance.
+Additional results with two extra baselines are provided in Appendix~\ref{sec: other_layer_replace}.